Bring Your Clubs – and Your Camera – When You Play Our Course

 Our scenic golf course in Alta Sierra makes the perfect setting for country club golf: lush trees in a picturesque setting, a fun round, plus plenty of variety.
 Every hole has a distinctive character, making this the ideal place to consider if you're looking for a club to call home.

 We do welcome some visitors, because ours is a semi-private club that allows a certain amount of public play.
 Generally, the course is reserved for members and guests before noon.
 A limited amount of starting times are available to the public in the afternoon.

 Alta Sierra opened as an 18-hole course in 1964 and was the design of Bob E. Baldock and Jim Summers.
 Baldock is known for creating literally dozens of courses throughout California.
 Here the designers used the natural landscape skillfully in creating fairways and greens that meander among majestic pines and black oaks.
 You'll eagerily anticipate what's coming next on this course, because no hole repeats what you've seen before.
 As you stand on the next tee box, it will be a clever change, every time.

 From the very beginning you're going to decide that this is a fun course.
-On our par-5 opener (497 yards from the back and 446 from the front), you need to fire from an elevated tee through a chute of evergreens while carefully controlling your distance, according to John Renslow, our general manager.
+On our par-5 opener (497 yards from the back and 446 from the front), you need to fire from an elevated tee through a chute of evergreens while carefully controlling your distance.

 The 9th is one of the most interesting par-4s on the course, a slight dogleg left downhill measuring 402 yards from the back and 369 from the front.